 Top LME performer copper dips on hazy new year outlook

-LONDON/HANOI: Copper fell on Thursday with investors wary about the scope for further gains in 2021 after it outperformed other industrial metals this year as China rebounded from the COVID-19 pandemic.
+LONDON/HANOI: Copper fell on Thursday as investors grow wary about the scope for further gains in 2021 after it outperformed other industrial metals this year as China rebounded from the Covid-19 pandemic.

-China may shift its economy next year towards consumers from metals-friendly infrastructure while buoyant levels of speculative buying leave copper exposed to a correction, analysts said.
+China may shift its economy next year towards consumers and away from metals-friendly infrastructure and buoyant levels of speculative buying leave copper exposed to a correction, analysts said.

-The global drive to a green economy, however, is expected to provide underlying support for base metals that are key for electric vehicles and renewable energy.
+The global drive to a green economy is still expected to provide support for base metals that are needed for electric vehicles and renewable energy.

 “When the correction kicks in, it will be deep.”